shift7-ch/katta-docs/docs/introduction/OVERVIEW.md

 If you want to use static mode, you can use any S3 Provider - see the [list](https://docs.cyberduck.io/protocols/s3/).

 Not all S3 providers implement the [STS API](https://docs.aws.amazon.com/STS/latest/APIReference/welcome.html).
-If you want to use Katta STS mode, Katta currently supports two S3 object storage services :
+If you want to use Katta STS mode, Katta currently supports two S3 object storage services:

 * [AWS](https://aws.amazon.com/s3/)
 * [MinIO](https://min.io/)